Kamran-Afzali/Kamran-Afzali.github.io/_posts/AFNI.md

 + Color overlay of activation maps onto higher-resolution anatomical images (resampling of lower-resolution functionals is handled on the fly).
 + Interactive thresholding of functional overlays.

-Among all of the fMRI analysis packages, AFNI has the reputation of being the most difficult to learn.
-Although this may have been true in the past, the AFNI developers have worked hard over the last few years to make their software easier to learn and easier to use: in addition to the viewer, recent versions of AFNI contain other graphical user interfaces that can be accessed through the commands uber_subject.py and uber_ttest.py.
-These GUIs are used to create scripts which automate both the preprocessing and model setup for each subject.
+The most challenging fMRI analysis programme to learn is known as AFNI.
+This may have been the case in the past, but the AFNI developers have worked hard in recent years to make their software simpler to learn and use.
+In addition to the viewer, more recent versions of AFNI contain other graphical user interfaces used to create scripts that automate both the preprocessing and the model setup.

-Before we discuss those commands, however, we will review the basics of a typical AFNI command.
-The “uber” scripts, after all, simply compile large numbers of commands together in an order that processes the data.
-You will also be using individual AFNI commands to perform more advanced analyses, such as region of interest analysis.
+We will go over the fundamentals of a normal AFNI command first, though, before we talk about those commands.
+After all, the "uber" scripts only combine numerous commands in a specific order to handle the data.
+Additionally, you will use specific AFNI commands to carry out more complex analyses like region of interest analysis.
 The documentation and help files are some of AFNI’s greatest strengths.
 The usage of each command is clearly outlined, and the reasons for using different options are explained in detail.
-Sample commands are given to cover different scenarios - for example, if the skull-strip leaves too much skull in the output image, you are encouraged to use an option such as “-push_to_edge”.

 ## [Skull-Stripping](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dSkullStrip.html)

 A program to extract the brain from surrounding.tissue from MRI T1-weighted images.

 The most basic usage of 3dSkullStrip is to use an “-input” flag to specify the anatomical dataset that will be stripped.
 For example, The simplest command would be:

         3dSkullStrip <-input DSET>
-3dSkullStrip -input sub-08_T1w.nii.gz

 Also consider the script @SSwarper, which combines the use of 3dSkullStrip and nonlinear warping to an MNI template to produce a skull-stripped dataset in MNI space, plus the nonlinear warp that can used to transform other datasets from the same subject (e.g., EPI) to MNI space.
 (This script only applies to human brain images.)